 In the CON-LABOUR project, the concept of conversion is integrated into the larger context of the social-ecological transformation of the mobility and transport system, which so far has been dominated by the car.
 It refers to the industrial dimension of the transformation.
 Accordingly, conversion of a car company describes a process of complete restructuring of its business model.
 In the mobility sector this means a shift in production away from cars and individual transport and towards public transport and other more social-ecological products and services.

-Five forms of industrial transformation can be distinguished.
+Six forms of industrial transformation can be distinguished.
 In reality, a combination of several types of transformation and a gradual change can often be observed:

-- Phase-out of a product or industry
+- Phase-out of a product line or industry,

-- Diversification of the existing business model
+- Diversification of the existing business model,

 Changes in production are not necessarily made consciously and sustainably with an overall coordinated strategic concept.
 In addition to this so-called conversion by design, there is also conversion by disaster.

 In times of the corona pandemic, companies in the automotive industry are converting their production facilities from one day to the next and are producing socially necessary products due to governmental incentives.
 General Motors and Ford in the USA produce ventilators to prevent the overburdening of the US health care system.
 Similarly in Spain, a Seat plant produces ventilators.
 In Germany, automotive suppliers in Bavaria produce respiratory masks following a government order.
 And in Italy, Ferrari and Fiat are cooperating with equipment manufacturer Siare Engineering to achieve higher production capacities for medical equipment.
 However this conversion by disaster is most likely only a temporary change.